Anurodh: Soundtrack

-Kishore Kumar got nominated for the song "Aapke Anurodh Pe" at Filmfare Awards but lost to Mohammad Rafi for Kya Hua Tera Wada.
+Kishore Kumar got nominated for the song Aapke Anurodh Pe at Filmfare Awards but lost to Mohammad Rafi for Kya Hua Tera Wada.

 Reception

 It received five out of five in the Bollywood guide Collections.
-The film's music became popular, especially the song 'Aapke Anurodh Pe' sung by Kishore Kumar.
-"Aate Jaate Khoobsurat" and "Jab dard nahi tha", sung by Kishore Kumar, were also memorable.
+The film's music became popular, especially the song Aapke Anurodh Pe sung by Kishore Kumar.
+Aate Jaate Khoobsurat and Jab Dard Nahi Tha, sung by Kishore Kumar, were also memorable.

-Kishore Kumar was nominated for Filmfare Award for Best Male Playback Singer for the song "Aap Ke Anurodh" and Vinod Mehra for Filmfare Award for Best Supporting Actor.
+Kishore Kumar was nominated for Filmfare Award for Best Male Playback Singer for the song Aapke Anurodh Pe and Vinod Mehra for Filmfare Award for Best Supporting Actor.